Dr. Kaitlin Bove, Pierce College | Puyallup, Washington, USA

-Kaitlin Bove is a second year doctoral student at the University of Kentucky where she is completing a Doctorate of Musical Arts in Wind Conducting.
-She is a conducting student of Cody Birdwell and a teaching assistant with the concert bands, athletic bands, and undergraduate conducting program.
-Kaitlin will complete her studies in the spring of 2019 with a dissertation on her wind band transcription process of Caroline Shaw’s Partita for 8 Voices (Pulitzer Prize, 2013).
-The work will be premiered with the University of Kentucky Wind Symphony in March of 2019.
+Dr. Kaitlin Bove is Assistant Professor of Music and Director of Bands at Pierce College in Puyallup, Washington.
+Prior to this recent appointment, she served as a teaching assistant with the band program at University of Kentucky where she completed a Doctorate of Musical Arts in Wind Conducting.
+Kaitlin completed her studies in the spring of 2019 with a dissertation on her wind band transcription process of Caroline Shaw’s Partita for 8 Voices (Pulitzer Prize, 2013).
+The work was premiered with the University of Kentucky Wind Symphony in March of 2019.
 Kaitlin earned her Bachelor and Master of Music degrees in Education from the University of the Pacific in Stockton, California where she studied with Eric Hammer.
 In addition, she held the position of Graduate Assistant of Bands during her master’s coursework and was Interim Director of the University Concert Band in Spring 2012.
-Ms. Bove served as Director of Bands at Payson High School and Director of Bands and Orchestras at Mt.
+Dr. Bove served as Director of Bands at Payson High School and Director of Bands and Orchestras at Mt.
 Nebo Junior High School in Payson, Utah.
 She received a CBDNA Mike Moss Conducting Grant in 2018 and is a member of National Band Association, College Band Directors National Association, and Women Band Directors International.

-Cliff Croomes is a Graduate Assistant for the Louisiana State University Department of Bands.
-He is in his second year of a Doctor of Musical Arts degree after earning his Master of Music degree in 2017 from LSU.
-Prior to his time at LSU, Mr. Croomes taught middle school and high school band in the Austin and San Antonio areas for fourteen years, with highly successful programs at Douglas MacArthur High School and Georgetown High School where he was the director of Bands from 2011-2015.
-Mr. Croomes is an active adjudicator and clinician throughout Louisiana and Texas and has worked with ensembles internationally, most notably in Europe and Japan.
-Mr. Croomes is originally from the Houston area where his family still resides and he earned his Bachelor of Music Education from The University of Texas at Austin.
+Dr. Cliff Croomes is Assistant Director of Athletic Bands at Louisiana State University.
+He recently completed his Doctor of Musical Arts degree after earning his Master of Music degree in 2017, both from LSU.
+Prior to his time at LSU, Dr. Croomes taught middle school and high school band in the Austin and San Antonio, Texas areas for fourteen years, with highly successful programs at Douglas MacArthur High School and Georgetown High School where he was the director of Bands from 2011-2015.
+Dr. Croomes is an active adjudicator and clinician throughout Louisiana and Texas and has worked with ensembles internationally, most notably in Europe and Japan.
+Dr. Croomes is originally from the Houston area where his family still resides and he earned his Bachelor of Music Education from The University of Texas at Austin.

 Dr. Thomas Gamboa, University of Cincinnati College- Conservatory of Music | Cincinnati, OHio, USA